ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 72: MBC Sightings per Total Trip Reports, 1992-2009

 A slightly different calculation using the same data also indicates recent decline in Hoary Edge sightings.
-In 2007, 2008, and 2009, the average number of Horace’s per trip report decreased 32%, 57%, and 82% relative to the average for the preceding years back to 1994.
+In 2007, 2008, and 2009, the average number of Hoary Edge's per trip report decreased 32%, 57%, and 82% relative to the average for the preceding years back to 1994.
 The number of reports of this species, and the maximum number reported, were also down in 2008 and 2009 relative to prior years (Nielsen, Season Summary, MB 2008-2010, No. 30, 32, 34).

 State Distribution and Locations

-Map 72: MBC Sightings by Town, 1991- 2010
+Map 72: BOM-MBC Sightings by Town, 1992- 2013

-In the upper Connecticut River valley, there are now Hoary Edge records from Montague (1993, 1, M. Fairbrother; 2000, M. Mello), Greenfield (1995, 2, M. Fairbrother), Gill (1999, 2, Butterfly Institute), and Leominster (2008, 1, R. Hopping), as well as Bowers' 1976 report.
-In addition, the skipper has been found in small numbers (1 – 7) every year from 1999 to 2009 (11 years running) on the Montague-based Central Franklin County NABA Count.
+In the upper Connecticut River valley, there are now Hoary Edge records from Montague (1993 and 2013, 1, M. Fairbrother; 2000, M. Mello), Greenfield (1995, 2, M. Fairbrother), Gill (1999, 2, Butterfly Institute), and Leominster (2008, 1, R. Hopping), as well as Bowers' 1976 report.
+In addition, the skipper has been found in small numbers (1 – 7) every year from 1999 through 2013 (15 years running) on the Montague-based Central Franklin County NABA Count.

 In the northeast (Essex County), MBC records add Boxford and Newbury to the Atlas reports from Andover, North Andover and Newburyport.
 These are the northernmost reports for New England at this time.
 Oddly, there are still no reports from Cape Ann, despite searches throughout the period by D. Savich and C. Tibbits.

-Hoary Edge is still not found in Berkshire County, nor on Martha’s Vineyard or Nantucket: neither BMNA (2010), the 1986-90 Atlas, nor the 1991-2009 MBC records have any reports from these areas.
-The only MBC report from the southeast (Plymouth and Bristol Counties) comes from Myles Standish SF, and the only Barnstable County report is of 50 on the Truro NABA Count in the boom year 1999.
-Mello and Hansen (2004) do not mention Hoary Edge as occurring on the Cape.
+The single BOM- MBC report from the southeast (Plymouth and Bristol Counties) is from Carver, Myles Standish SF, 2 on 6/27/2010, M. Arey.
+Myles Standish should be searched again, since the habitat seems likely.
+Similarly, the single Cape Cod (Barnstable County) report is of 50 on the Truro NABA Count in the boom year 1999.
+Mello and Hansen (2004) do not mention Hoary Edge as occurring on Cape Cod, and there are no reports from the Truro area subsequent to 1999.

-Hoary Edge is usually seen in small numbers at any one site, with no more than 5 reported from any one location.
+Occasionally small colonies of Hoary Edge can be found, but usually it is seen only in small numbers (<5) at any one site.
 One exception was the boom year of 1999 (Chart 72), when 12 were reported in Sudbury on 6/20/99 (R. Walton), 25 at Fruitlands Museum in Harvard on 6/30/99 (J. Choiniere), and an unusual 50 reported from the Truro (Outer Cape) NABA Count on 7/17/99.
 2001 was also a good year for Hoary Edge, with 10 reported from Broad Meadow Brook Sanctuary in Worcester (G. Howe, 7/1/2001), and 9 from the Rt.
 169 power line in Charlton (R. Hildreth, 7/2/ 2001).

 Broods and Flight Time